Microsoft CEO Nadella tells a judge his planned Activision takeover is good for gaming

 “The harm to (Sony) arises from gamers deserting our platform and going to Xbox,” said Ryan, the CEO of Sony Interactive Entertainment.
 Even if Microsoft followed through with a pledge to keep the game on PlayStation, Ryan said there could still be “some form of degraded experience for PlayStation gamers.”

-Microsoft has accused the FTC of ignoring pressure the company’s gaming division will be under to deliver profit margins that justify the huge price being paid for Activision and the fierce backlash likely from highly opinionated video game fans if a popular franchise such as Call of Duty is withheld from other platforms.
+Microsoft has accused the FTC of ignoring pressure the company’s gaming division will be under to deliver profit margins that justify the huge price being paid for Activision.

-Harvard University economist Robin Lee, a hired expert brought in by the FTC, testified Tuesday that such backlash would likely be offset by the “pretty substantial economic benefits” Microsoft could get by shutting out rivals from access to Call of Duty and other popular games, such as by allowing Xbox users to get earlier or better versions of the game.

-Lee's testimony led the judge to question Tuesday whether Call of Duty's centrality in the case might distinguish the acquisition from other game industry deals.
+Much of the testimony this week has been taken up by economists brought by the FTC and Microsoft offering dueling forecasts about how the merger could affect the industry.
+One of those witnesses led the judge to question Tuesday whether Call of Duty's centrality in the case might distinguish the acquisition from other game industry deals.

 “It’s a unicorn in the durability, in the popularity, in the numbers,” Corley said.
 “It certainly stands out.”